 We walked inland, upstream, along the river.
 Where the beach petered out there was an obvious trailhead, and we walked along a country road to St. Uny’s Church.
 We talked with some local church ladies who were having a bake sale.

 We walked along some more small country roads to the village of Lelant, and then to Lelant Saltings just outside of Hayle where we found a train station.
 The train whisked us back to St. Ives in just a few minutes.

 The next morning we took a bus to Hayle, so that we could continue on from where we left off.
 In Hayle we crossed a bridge, hiked through a holiday park, and found a way down to the beach.

 There is a huge tidal range in this area.
-At low tide the beaches are huge and the surf is far away.
+At low tide the beaches are gigantic and the surf is far away.

-Gwithian Beach is several miles along, and we walked towards the northeast.
+Gwithian Beach is several miles long, and we walked towards the northeast.

 At the far end of the beach, just offshore, is a small island with a lighthouse on it.
 Godrevy Lighthouse is said to have inspired Virginia Woolf’s book “To The Lighthouse” which she wrote in 1927 when living in St. Ives.
 I bought a copy at a tourist shop in St. Ives, figuring it to be a good souvenir of the area.
 I gave this book a good whirl, but I found the writing to be awful.
 Each incoherent sentence rambles on for at least half a page, encompassing a variety of disconnected thoughts and irrelevant details.
 After plowing through 50 pages I could take it no more and put the book away.
-I guess I hold a view of this book that’s in the minority, because it’s often listed as one of the top English literature novels of the 20th century.
+I guess I hold an unpopular view of this book, because it’s often listed as one of the top English literature novels of the 20th century.